-I have a guy friend who I go to for money advice because he knows a lot about the stuff–investments and the stock market, borrowing money, couples’ finance, you name it, he can help with just about any money-related topic.
+I have a friend who I go to for money advice because he knows a lot about the stuff–investments and the stock market, borrowing money, couples’ finance, you name it, he can help with just about any money-related topic.
 His savings skills are so impressive that in 2015, he paid cash for his New York City apartment.
-How did he do it?
-With his goal of buying a home always on his mind, he sucked up his pride and lived with his dad for about 15 years even though many times (and I was around for a few of them) he wanted to do anything but.
+He was able to because he sucked up his pride and lived with his dad for about 15 years even though many times (and I was around for a few of them) he wanted to do anything but.

-I had always found his skills impressive so one day I asked him for his biggest money-saving secret and he told me there’s one rule he follows and it dictates all his spending habits.
+I had always found his skills impressive so one day I asked him for his biggest money-saving secret and he told me there’s one rule he follows that dictates all his spending habits.
 This is his one rule:

 I never buy anything I don’t absolutely need.

 These are the types of shopping habits that help him stick to his rule…

 - He’ll replace before buying.
 If his shoes can be repaired and resoled, for example, he does that before he even thinks of buying new ones.
-Same for toasters, sofas, appliances, everything!
+Same for toasters, sofas, plumbing fixtures, everything!

 - He never buys anything he can’t pay cash for; including an apartment, apparently.